RoboCupAtHome/GermanOpen2019/locations.md

 # Default locations

 * cleaning stuff on dishwasher
-* snacks on couch table
+* snacks on coffee table
 * drinks on kitchen table
 * food in bookcase
 * care in sidetable